SavostinIllia/AviaTicket/README.md

 # AviaTickets
   This projects shows the price and general information of available tickets.
-  You can choose country where are you going from, to the country you are going from, and after choosing approximate date and submiting, it will shows you all available tickets.
+  You can choose country where are you leaving from, to the country you are going from, and after choosing approximate date and submiting, it will shows you all available tickets.
   I used here API, and inputs are working with "**materialize_autocomplete**", and it is in Russian language.
 So, for cheking how it works, You can choose some of this countries.